 Give Space for Learning

 If your friends are genuinely interested in learning more about the effects of early trauma, give them a little space to learn.
-Provide resources, honestly answer their questions (while being mindful of your child’s privacy) and be patient as they seek to understand more about your family and your parenting choices.
-A friend who wants to learn more about child trauma is likely a friend who will eventually be a great ally to your child and your family.
+Provide resources, honestly answer their questions (while being mindful of your child’s privacy), and be patient as they seek to understand more about your family and your parenting choices.
+A friend who wants to learn more about childhood trauma is likely a friend who will eventually be a great ally to your child and your family.

 Foster and adoptive parents, what would you add?
 How have you helped your friends understand the impacts of childhood trauma?
 What resources have I missed?
 Sound off in the comments!